BatuKaya8/ChatBot/README.md

 ```
 rasa shell
 ```
+## Note:
+Because of some decisions made in the code, training the model can take a while and the model file size can be huge.
+Please be patient in this process.

 ## Contributing
 Contributions to this project are welcome!
 If you'd like to contribute, please follow these steps: